RainingSea/cese/project/website/NoteTakingApp/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework for the NoteTakingApp, which allows for easy routing and handling of requests.
-User authentication will be managed using simple session management.
-Data will be stored in local text files for users and their notes, ensuring a lightweight and efficient solution without the need for a SQL database.", "UI design":"- The application will have a simple navigation structure with the following pages: Login Page, Registration Page, Dashboard Page, Add Note Page, View Note Page, and Search Note Page.
-Each page will be designed using HTML forms and basic styling to ensure usability.", "Data Storage":"Data will be stored in local text files.
-The following files will be used: 'users.txt' for storing user credentials and 'notes_{username}.txt' for storing notes associated with each user.
-Each note will be stored in a structured format, such as 'title|content|timestamp'.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/add_note.html", "templates/view_note.html", "templates/search_note.html", "users.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "We will use Flask as the web framework for the NoteTakingApp, which allows for easy routing and templating.
+The application will handle user authentication, note management, and data storage using local text files.
+The user interface will be built using HTML templates served by Flask.", "UI design":"- The application will have a Login Page for user authentication, a Registration Page for new users, a Dashboard Page to display notes, an Add Note Page for creating new notes, a View Note Page for editing and deleting notes, and a Search Note Page for searching notes by title.
+Each page will be linked for easy navigation.", "Data Storage":"Data will be stored in local text files.
+User data will be stored in 'users.txt' and notes will be stored in 'notes.txt'.
+Each line in 'users.txt' will contain a username and password, while each line in 'notes.txt' will contain a note title and content, separated by a delimiter.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/add_note.html", "templates/view_note.html", "templates/search_note.html", "users.txt", "notes.txt"], "Data structures and interfaces": " classDiagram
-    class Main {
+    class NoteTakingApp {
         -UserManager user_manager
         -NoteManager note_manager
-        +main() str
+        +run() None
     }
     class UserManager {
-        -str filename
+        -str users_file
-        +__init__(filename: str)
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +logout() void
+        +load_users() dict
     }
     class NoteManager {
-        -str filename
+        -str notes_file
-        +__init__(username: str)
-        +add_note(title: str, content: str) void
+        +add_note(title: str, content: str) None
-        +edit_note(old_title: str, new_title: str, new_content: str) void
+        +edit_note(title: str, new_content: str) None
-        +delete_note(title: str) void
+        +delete_note(title: str) None
         +search_notes(query: str) list
-        +get_all_notes() list
+        +load_notes() dict
     }
-    Main --> UserManager
+    NoteTakingApp --> UserManager
-    Main --> NoteManager
+    NoteTakingApp --> NoteManager
 ",
 [/CONTENT]